Hosts deserve reasoning,

 Receipt: see /privacy § 7.6 — “No AI training on your data,” written without hedges.

-Not a screenshot.
+Not a demo sandbox.

 Not “20% of the value behind a paywall.”